lbechberger/LearningPsychologicalSpaces/README.md

 ```
 python -m code.mds.correlations.ann_correlations path/to/model_folder path/to/similarity_file.pickle path/to/image_folder
 ```
 The script downloads the inception network into the given `model_folder`, takes all images from the `image_folder`, and computes the activation of the second-to-last layer of the ANN.
 This activation vector is then used as a feature vectors.
-All of the distance measures are used to build distance matrices, which are then in turn correlated with the original dissimilarity ratings from `similarity_file.pickle`.
+All of the distance measures are used to build distance matrices, which are then in turn correlated with the original dissimilarity ratings from `similarity_file.pickle` (both using the raw distances and using a weighted version where dimension weights are estimated in a cross-validation).

 Please note that one or more of the following flags must be set in order to specify the correlation metric(s) to use in the analysis:
 - `--pearson`: Compute Pearson's correlation coefficient (linear correlation).